datanav/docs/concepts.rst

 =====

 There are various ways of using the Sesam client.
-A typical workflow bellow shows how to upload code, download it to make changes to it on local node.After code is edited test are run and once passed code is deplyed.
+A typical workflow bellow shows how to upload code, download it to make changes to it on local node.
+After code is edited test are run and once passed code is deplyed.

 Typical workflow:
 =================